vanhoefm/fragattacks/research/README.md

 ## 6.2.
 Injection mode

 This mode requires two wireless network cards: one will act as an AP or the client, and the other one will be used to inject frames.
+The advantage is that this mode way work without requiring patched drivers.
 Execute the test tool in this mode using:

 	./fragattack wlan0 --inject wlan1 [--ap] $COMMAND